amzrahulch/aws-genomics-datalake/workshop/content/analysis/thousandGenomesNew.md

 We will use the parquet/ORC transformed variant data from the 3502 DRAGEN-reanalyzed 1000 Genomes dataset available in 3 different schemas at s3://aws-roda-hcls-datalake/thousandgenomes_dragen/:

-var_partby_samples - Dataset partitioned by sample ID
+1. var_partby_samples - Dataset partitioned by sample ID

-var_partby_chrom - Dataset partitioned by chromosome and bucketed by samples
+2. var_partby_chrom - Dataset partitioned by chromosome and bucketed by samples

-var_nested - Nested schema consisting of variant sites with sample IDs and genotypes that contain the variant
+3. var_nested - Nested schema consisting of variant sites with sample IDs and genotypes that contain the variant

 We use the transformed annotations from ClinVar that are available at https://registry.opendata.aws/clinvar/ and the transformed population allele frequency data from gnomAD at to demonstrate how to make queries that use the raw variant data with annotations.

-Please use the CloudFormation templates for 1000 Genomes DRAGEN, ClinVar and gnomAD available at https://github.com/aws-samples/data-lake-as-code/tree/roda to add these tables to your Glue Data Catalog.
+You can use the CloudFormation templates for 1000 Genomes DRAGEN, ClinVar and gnomAD available at https://github.com/aws-samples/data-lake-as-code/tree/roda to add these tables to your Glue Data Catalog.

-We use Clinvar as Annotation dataset.
-The dataset is publically available in RODA, you can create an external table in Athena (or use the cloudformation template from above) and start accessing it immediately.
+Alternatively, you can add ClinVar as an external table using the following query in Athena.

 ```SQL
 -- Clinvar dataset